MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 | Audit Teams app events on Microsoft Purview compliance portal. | [Audit](https://compliance.microsoft.com/auditlogsearch?viewid=Async%20Search) | [Teams activities](audit-app-management-activities.md) |
 | Applications can be granted permissions to your organization and its data by three methods: an admin consents to the application for all users, a user grants consent to the application, or an admin integrating an application and enabling self-service access or assigning users directly to the application.
 Verify the Graph permissions for apps.
 Verify the permissions that users provided or that the admins delegated. | [Microsoft Entra admin center](https://aad.portal.azure.com/) | [Review permissions granted to applications](/azure/active-directory/manage-apps/manage-application-permissions) |

-## Admin actions for high impact app rollout and adoption scenarios
+## Simplify app rollout and adoption based on organization needs

 As an admin you can't just allow apps and authorize users to use the apps, you can also make app rollout and app adoption much smoother for the admin team and for your organization's users.
 To facilitate friction-free app rollout and adoption, Teams provides conceptual guidance and suggestions to app developers so that [developers can enable admins to drive adoption](/microsoftteams/platform/promote-app-adoption#understand-how-you-can-drive-app-adoption).
 Also, Teams admin center provides various features that help you evaluate apps, allow apps, auto-install apps, pin apps for users, and so on.